JeroenDeDauw/WikibaseQueryEngine/README.md

 There is a value snak table per type of data value the store is configured to support.

 All data value tables have a set of additional fields that are specific to the type of data value they store.
-For the types of data value natively supported by the store, you can find the table definitions (without the common fields) in the Wikibase\QueryEngine\SQLStore\DataValueHandlers class.
+For the types of data value natively supported by the store.

 #### Valueless snak tables